 5 Great adventure-filled destinations to visit from Dubai in under a 5-hour flight

-This year is a first for us as the Holy Month of Ramadan will now be celebrated during the school year, meaning Eid Al Fitr (“the breaking of the fast’) – usually a 3 day public holiday – will be happening in June 2018.
+This year is a first for us as the Holy Month of Ramadan will now be celebrated during the school year, meaning Eid Al Fitr (“the breaking of the fast’) – usually a 3-day public holiday – will be happening on June 2018.
 For our overseas readers, this is like getting a bonus bank holiday weekend before the summer starts in earnest!

 All these destinations offer a bit more action and culture than your average staycation weekend – and all pretty much 5-10 degrees celsius cooler than Dubai in June!!!

 Flight time & airlines: 3 hours 15 minutes (multiple direct flights from DXB and DWC to AMM with flyDubai, Emirates and Royal Jordanian)

 Average June Temperature: Expect lows of 18c and highs of 31c